 It’s easy to toss strategic plans out the window when everything seemingly has changed in the world of COVID.
 Children’s Miracle Network Hospital’s Elyse Meardon will suggest ways in which to effectively work the plan and plan the work no matter what external crises erupt.

 Don’t miss the chance to join your colleagues in creating a sector forecast through our instant poll.

 The DIY/Virtual Summit

 The Covid-19 outbreak massively accelerated the importance of virtual P2P programs.
 Tiltify’s Robyn Mendez will kick off our session by exploring how successful programs thrive on creating active, engaged digital communities.
 Next hear from Best Friends Animal Society’s Caitlin Watkins on the innovative ways they are using new social channels like TikTok, as well as, the old favorites like Facebook to attract new donors and raise funds in the middle of the pandemic.

 Get to know other members of the DIY/Virtual P2P community by breaking up into small groups.

-United Way Worldwide’s Edwin Goutier and colleagues from Red Nose Day and United Nations Foundation will describe how they raised $1.9M from 72,000 donors across 133 countries on World Health Day as part of the #HopeFromHome campaign and how Red Nose Day replicated this strategy in December to raise an additional $4.7M for their #Thankmas campaign.
+United Way Worldwide’s Edwin Goutier and Red Nose Day’s Mary Catherine Burdine will showcase how they raised $1.9M in March from 72,000 donors across 133 countries on World Health Day as part of the #HopeFromHome campaign and how Red Nose Day replicated this strategy in December to raise an additional $4.7M for their #Thankmas campaign.